zaufi/pytest-matcher/README.rst

 This is a pytest plugin which provides a couple of fixtures to match test output against patterns stored in files.

-The plugin extend pytest with the following CLI options:
+The plugin extends pytest with the following CLI options:

-- ``--pm-save-patterns`` -- to store output to a pattern file (instead of checking);
+- ``--pm-save-patterns`` -- to store the output to a pattern file (instead of checking);
 - ``--pm-patterns-base-dir`` to specify a base directory, where to lookup pattern files.

 Pattern files are stored in a base directory and additional paths based on test module